robudexIT/tasklistapp/README.md

 # For s3-apigateway-lambdanode-dynamodb Branch.
  This branch turns project into complete serverless architecture.
- The App functionality is still the same, but the approach is different The Idea is creating App without spinning any server.
+ The App functionality is still the same, but the approach is different.
+ The Idea is creating App without spinning any server.
 Just focus on the code and let AWS handle the rest.
 On that regards, we will change our architecture into: